 There are a number of issues from the review which now need to be taken forward, as follows:- a) As a way forward a third sector assembly should be convened to 'show case' event (anti debt fair) for the debt agencies to promote awareness.
 This will provide an opportunity for stakeholders to show support and advice (the expectation is that the resourcing for the event will be met by sponsorship).
-A number of programmes or work streams should also be developed to take forward e.g. helping people maximise income, working in a joined up way (see also (g) below.
+A number of programmes or work streams should also be developed to take

-- b) That awareness raising about Credit Reference Agencies be included in the work mentioned above and that some can provide information to people on a no-charge basis. - c) The Council should embed financial inclusion as a cross cutting priority. - d) All statutory agencies should be asked to review their literature promotional materials, social media presence sent to residents so that opportunities to sign post residents who may be experiencing difficulties are not missed (or lead to residents falling further into debt). - e) The Council should encourage the use of Credit Unions (Essex Savers Credit Union), and promote membership of them to staff and residents and also look at other ways of supporting its work. - f) Partners need to look at targeting outreach opportunities in the wards with higher number of households likely to experience financial stress. - g) The Council's Head of Learning be asked to raise with School / FE Governors the need for improved financial literacy of primary and secondary school pupils and for a more structured approach to financial literacy incorporated into the school curriculum (utilising the resources of organisations such as Illegal Money Lending Team for example), including generic financial advice for school leavers.
+- forward e.g. helping people maximise income, working in a joined up way (see also (i) below. - b) That awareness raising about Credit Reference Agencies be included in the work mentioned above and that some can provide information to people on a no-charge basis. - c) The public need to be made aware about the issues of illegal loan sharks and the media department, SEH and other partners should use every opportunity to publicise the issue. - d) The Council should embed financial inclusion as a cross cutting priority. - e) All statutory agencies should be asked to review their literature promotional materials, social media presence sent to residents so that opportunities to sign post residents who may be experiencing difficulties are not missed (or lead to residents falling further into debt). - f) The Council should encourage the use of Credit Unions (Essex Savers Credit Union), and promote membership of them to staff and residents and also look at other ways of supporting its work. - g) That the Council review whether the Essential Living Fund can be adjusted in some way to assist people with funeral costs. - h) Partners need to look at targeting outreach opportunities in the wards with higher number of households likely to experience financial stress. - i) The Council's Head of Learning be asked to raise with School / FE Governors the need for improved financial literacy of primary and secondary school pupils and for a more structured approach to financial literacy incorporated into the school curriculum (utilising the resources of organisations such as Illegal Money Lending Team for example), including generic financial advice for school leavers.